Is Pilates good for Low Back Pain?

 *Consider a group exercise programme (biomechanical, aerobic, mind–body or a combination of approaches) within the NHS for people with a specific episode or flare-up of low back pain with or without sciatica

-Book now an assessment now and find out how Pilates exercise can be good for your low back pain by following the link below.
+Book now an assessment now and find out how Pilates exercise can be good for you.